 - △ Only perform procedures as detailed in this guide.
-Unless otherwise specified, engine should be turned OFF and cold for all lubrication, adjustment and maintenance procedures. - ▲ Electric start models only: Never charge or boost a battery while installed on snowmobile. - A Electronic reverse (RERTM) models only: The shifting to reverse mode on these snowmobiles is done by the push of the RER button when the engine is running.
-Wait until the reverse alarm sounds and the Rotax Electronic Reverse (RER) pilot lamp comes on in the dashboard before operating throttle to proceed in reverse. - AModels with mechanical reverse: The reverse speed of these snowmobiles is not limited.
+Unless otherwise specified, engine should be turned OFF and cold for all lubrication, adjustment and maintenance procedures. - ▲ Electric start models only: Never charge or boost a battery while installed on snowmobile. - ▲ Electronic reverse (RERTM) models only: The shifting to reverse mode on these snowmobiles is done by the push of the RER button when the engine is running.
+Wait until the reverse alarm sounds and the Rotax Electronic Reverse (RER) pilot lamp comes on in the dashboard before operating throttle to proceed in reverse.
+The reverse speed of these snowmobiles is not limited.
+Always proceed with caution as fast reverse could result in loss of vehicle stability and control.
+Come to complete stop before depressing RER button.
+Always remain seated and apply the brake before shifting.
+Ensure the path behind is clear of obstacles or bystanders before proceeding. - △Models with mechanical reverse: The reverse speed of these snowmobiles is not limited.
 Always proceed with caution as fast reverse could result in loss of vehicle stability and control.
 Come to complete stop before selecting reverse gear.
 Wait until the reverse alarm sounds before operating throttle to proceed in reverse.
 Always remain seated and apply the brake before shifting.
 Ensure the path behind is clear of obstacles or bystanders before proceeding.